Getting Started with Mastodon

 Go into ‘Preferences’ >> ‘Appearance’ and at the bottom, you will find the option:

-If you would like to get more Mastodon and other Fediverse-related content, you can follow me by clicking the button.
+If you would like to get more Mastodon and other Fediverse-related content, you can follow me by clicking here.

 Managing Content on Mastodon